xvvvyz/llog-deprecated/README.md

 # llog

-> Collaborative, data-driven behavior modification.
+> The ultimate platform for behavior consultants.

 ## Development Setup